-The TRAP class is typically instructed by a teacher, parent, support staff, or other facilitator that has received training.
+The TRAP class is typically instructed by a teacher,support staff, or other facilitator including parents who have received training.

 The TRAP curriculum has dozens of lessons at various ability levels.
-The curriculum can be customized based on ability levels and goals.
+The curriculum can be customized based on those levels and goals.

 - and much more!

 The program package includes the curriculum book/ebook, instruments, and training.
-Once the package is purchased and the facilitators are trained, the organization or home is free to use and adapt the program as it works best for their needs.
+Once the package is purchased and the facilitators are trained, the organization or home, is free to use and adapt the program as it applies to their specific needs.

 Group teaching occurs in an environment that is supportive, cooperative and fun, and members naturally develop confidence and a positive self-image.
 The behavioral process is one of the most significant aspects of The Rhythmic Arts Project.
 Our main purpose is to have fun and to learn in the process.
 However, it is important to keep in mind that learning requires high expectations, structure, and reinforcement.

 Our students are all unique in their strengths and weaknesses.
 No matter what an individual’s ability level, we expect them to actively take part in a class.
 Those who are able to understand and perform the more advanced concepts can become model ‘teachers’ or ‘aides’ during a particular activity.
 Not everyone will fully engage in all the exercises.
 Some of our students may not have full use of their hands to grasp or the full range of motion to strike a drum.
 In this case, adapted equipment is used if possible or we can play the instrument or voice the responses for them, everybody participates.
 It is important to remember not to get discouraged if active participation does not occur immediately.
 The most important thing is to always expect more from your students; never tell us what they can’t do, concentrate on what they can.

 The Rhythmic Arts Project lessons include hundreds of ideas compiled over nearly 22 years with therapists, doctors, teachers, administrators and experts in the field of Intellectual and Developmental Disabilities as well as their typical peers.
 The methodology is simplistic when followed chronologically and with guidance.
-The curriculum shows us how to how to make learning fun!
+The curriculum shows us how TRAP makes learning fun!